stl3/AlienGraph/_templates/Intelligence Template.md

 ## Summary

-Summarize the information in just a few sentences.
+Summarize the information in just a few sentences,

 ## Claims and Assertions